soto-project/soto-s3-file-transfer/README.md

 let s3FileTransfer = S3FileTransferManager(s3: s3, threadPoolProvider: .createNew)
 ```

+## Shutdown

+Because `S3FileTransferManager` can hold a thread pool that requires explicit shutdown, it also requires explicit shutdown.
+Before the manager is deleted you need to call `S3FileTransferManager.syncShutdown` to ensure the thread pool has been shutdown correctly.

 ## Upload to S3

 Uploading files to S3 is done with one call.
 The call returns a [NIO](https://github.com/apple/swift-nio) EventLoopFuture which will be fulfilled with the response when the operation is finished.